Semi-relativistic (e,2e) study with twisted electron beam on Cu and Ag: Theoretical Formalism

-Here, we assume the longitudinal momentum along the \textit{z}-axis, with the polar angle being defined as the opening angle $\theta_p = \tan^{-1}\frac{k_{i\perp}}{k_{iz}}$, which can be defined as the angle the momentum vector makes with the \textit{z}-axis.
-The perpendicular and the longitudinal components of the momentum $\vec{k_i}$ are defined as $k_{i\perp}$ and $k_{iz}$.
+Here, we define the longitudinal momentum along the \textit{z}-axis, with the atomic target on the axis.
+Note that the polar angle is also defined as the opening angle $\theta_p = \tan^{-1}\frac{k_{i\perp}}{k_{iz}}$, which can be defined as the angle that the momentum vector makes with the \textit{z}-axis. $k_{i\perp}$ and $k_{iz}$ represent the perpendicular and the longitudinal components of the momentum $\mathbf{k_i}$.